CactiChameleon9/Godot-GIF-to-Spritesheet-to-Animated-Scene-converter/README.md

 # Godot-GIF-to-Spritesheet-to-Animated-Scene-converter
 Have you ever needed to convert a lot of GIFs (100+) into Pre-Animated Godot Scenes??
-This scripts can do that for you!!
+These scripts can do that for you!!

 The 2 scripts require you run them from the directory your GIFs (and therefore spritesheets) are in gif_to_spritesheet.sh Converts the GIFs into Spritesheets